 - Currently enrolled UW–Madison student

 - Undergraduate, degree-seeking student (non-business)

-The application is available the first Friday of each semester and due the fourth Friday of the semester.
+The application is available the first Friday of the fall semester and due the fourth Friday of the fall semester.
 Students must complete the application in one sitting.

 The certificate in business application requires an essay on behalf of the applicant.

 Admission decisions are based primarily on cumulative UW–Madison GPA and fit for the program as evidenced through the applicant's essay.
 All admission decisions are final and there is no appeal process for denied students.